 I heard of a Canadian friend in Japan who had vertigo and stopped it through Chinese medicine.
 Round about the same time I started making ginger tea to ease the symptoms a little and tried the super food Chlorella.
 When the nausea became too much of a problem I would freshen my mouth with citric flavored gum or grapefruit which seemed to help slightly.

 Chlorella helped a great deal for a time and for the first time in a long time I started to feel normal.
 I also tried acupuncture which helped even more.
 Things were starting to look good and I was beginning to have real hope that I was going to beat this thing.
-I tried five acupuncturists: three were useless, one who was blind worked his heart out but was fighting a losing battle at the time as it was typhoon season and the weather was very heavy ( a known trigger) and there was one lady who was excellent.
+I tried five acupuncturists: three were useless, one, who was blind, worked his heart out but was fighting a losing battle at the time as it was typhoon season and the weather was very heavy ( a known trigger) and then there was one lady who was excellent.
 Acupuncture can definitely help reduce or stop the symptoms.
-As a treatment , for me it gave me very quick relief but it doesn’t get to the core problem.
+As a treatment, for me it gave me very quick relief but it doesn’t get to the core problem.
 It doesn’t tackle the cause and if the cause is still present then you find yourself constantly going back for more treatment over and over.

 Acupuncture and the use of chlorella showed me a glimmer of hope that ‘conventional’ western medicine had failed in doing ever but that was soon forgotten as I spun back into a terrible state.
 I completely stopped drinking beer and became very careful about salt intake.
-Funny, without added salt I think I can really taste fresh vegetables now, much more than before.
+Funny, without added salt I think I could really taste fresh vegetables much more than before.
 I didn’t miss the beer at all.
 I trained regularly and started living like a saint…to a degree!
 But still this curse wouldn’t leave me alone.
 I found the hay fever in spring affected me, the humidity in summer affected me and the heavy weather in autumn affected me, all adversely.
 Winter was my only respite, in that I had fewer full blown vertigo attacks.

 In Japan there seems a much more compassionate approach to Meniere’s than in the west.
 If you enter an ENT clinic suffering from symptoms they rush you to the front of the queue and lie you down for an hour on a sodium bicarbonate intravenous drip.

-I met a lot of people in Japan who suffered from “Meniere’s”.
+I met a lot of people in Japan who suffered from Meniere’s’.
 It seemed to be more prevalent than in the west where I’d never met anyone with it.
 That said the symptoms of the Japanese I met seemed mostly a lot less severe.
 That may have something to do with the culture and interpretation of Meniere’s.
-Known as “Meniere Byouki” meaning Meniere sickness, it is usually just referred to a “Memai”, which simply means dizzy.
+Known as “Meniere Byouki” meaning Meniere sickness, it is usually just referred to a “Memai“, which simply means dizzy.

 It is possible they don’t get so hung up on the diagnosis of Meniere’s as we do in the west and start treating the individual symptoms for what they are much sooner.
 I did however have a student who had to quit her job in TV media and stay in hospital for over a month.
-There seemed to be a much more accepting attitude to the symptoms being brought on by stress.
+One notable difference was there seemed to be a much more accepting attitude to the symptoms being brought on by stress.
 Whether it be the root cause or not they accepted stress was a very real trigger and took it very seriously.
 Something that in my experience prior to this time was usually dismissed by western doctors.
 I think attitudes have changed slightly in the west over the years regarding the links between stress and Meniere’s but sadly still definitely ignored or dismissed by many.